Orlando Itinerary – two weeks in Orlando

 Disney’s Hollywood Studios

 This used to be called MGM Studios and has always been one of my favourite Orlando theme parks.
 Like at Magic Kingdom, I just love the entrance to this park with the Hollywood-style roadways and props.
 Being thrill-seekers, we headed straight to the high-energy rides, Rock n Rolla Coaster with Aerosmith and the Hollywood Tower of Terror which are adjacent to one another.
 Both also have a single rider line which is perfect if you want to run on again and don’t mind sitting with a stranger – although, despite skipping a 35-min line, by fluke I was sat in the same car as my dad anyway!
-There are also some smaller attractions at this park, such as the 100 Years of Disney Magic gallery (which I LOVED) and of course – Toy Story Land will be opening here in Summer 2018, follow us on Twitter for all the updates and news.
+Toy Story Land also opened here in Summer 2018 and has been ridiculously popular!
+There are also some smaller attractions at this park, such as the 100 Years of Disney Magic gallery (which I LOVED).

-Don’t miss: The surprisingly brilliant Indiana Jones stunt show and Frozen’s sing-along celebration ‘For the first time in Forever’.
+Don’t miss: The surprisingly brilliant Toy Story Mania (I laughed hysterically the whole way around!) and Frozen’s sing-along celebration ‘For the first time in Forever’.

-Don’t bother with: Star Tours, which is a pretty dated simulator ride that will almost certainly close when Galaxy’s Edge opens.
+Don’t bother with: Star Tours, which is a pretty dated simulator ride that will almost certainly close now Galaxy’s Edge is open.

 7pm: Return to Disney’s Hollywood Studios.